 The basic premise of attachment theory is that the child's early relationships with caregivers powerfully affect a range of developmental, health, social, interpersonal, and cognitive outcomes (Sroufe, Egeland, Carlson, & Collins, 2005).
 While temperamental, genetic, and community factors also play a role in whether development proceeds smoothly and fully, attachment theory focuses on the influence of the parent-child relationship, particularly the degree to which the child both feels secure in the parent's availability at times of threat or need, and supported in his autonomous explorations of the world.
 Children who feel that they can safely seek comfort when in need, and that the range of their feelings (joy, sadness, anger, and fear), and their interests (curiosity, exploration) can be recognized and responded to by the caregiver are those most likely to be secure in relation to attachment.
 By contrast, those who feel unsure of their parent's emotional availability - either because the parent ignores or rejects the child's needs, or becomes activated and inconsistently responsive - are likely to become insecurely attached.
+That is, they will be classified in the Strange Situation Procedure (Ainsworth, Blehar, Waters, & Wall, 1978) as either avoidant or resistant in relation to attachment.
+Children who are avoidant tend to favor autonomy over the expression of their needs and emotions, whereas resistant children tend to maintain closeness at the expense of autonomy.
+These are considered organized insecure strategies.
 Some parents appear to be frightened by or frightening to the child in their efforts to gain proximity and comfort (Main & Hesse, 1990; Lyons-Ruth, Bronfman & Parsons, 1999; Lyons-Ruth & Jacobvitz, 2016).
 These responses leave the child in a state of "fright without solution", as their source of comfort (the parent) is also a source of alarm (Main & Hesse, 1990), and lead to the behavioral disorganization, confusion, and disorientation that are the signs of disorganized attachment (Main & Solomon, 1990).
 Both parental histories of loss and trauma (Lyons-Ruth, Yellin, Melnick, & Atwood, 2005; Main & Hesse, 1990) and socioeconomic risk (Cyr, Euser, Bakermans-Kranenburg, & van IJzendoorn, 2010) have been linked to disorganized attachment.
+The trauma histories and socioeconomic risk status of parents in MTB put their children at high risk for disorganized attachment.
+The sequelae of disorganized attachment are considerable in terms of long term social, emotional, and relational development (Carlson, 1998; Lyons-Ruth & Jacobvitz, 2016).